chakeson/Reading-order/reading-order/README.md

 - Fix login api target api to verification

-- Add account settings.

 - Way to exfiltrate data for requests.

-- Add api hooking for books.tsx so it saves progress.

 - Add progress-bar on navbar.